What Does Good Data Look Like? | Butterfly Data

 Accuracy

-The data reflects reality — the most important and most difficult dimension to assess.
-Accuracy can sometimes be verified through common sense checks, or by comparing against authoritative external sources such as Companies House or banking records.
+The data reflects reality — the most important and hardest dimension to assess.
+Accuracy can be verified through common sense checks or comparison against authoritative sources such as Companies House.

 Example

 An adult patient's weight recorded as 50g is clearly inaccurate.
-A company name that doesn't match Companies House records may cause issues in tax administration.
+Likewise, a company name that doesn't match Companies House records may cause issues in tax administration.

 05